The Out-of-Towners (1999 film): Plot

 Henry and Nancy Clark are a couple living in a quiet Ohio town.
 Married for 27 years, their last child Alan has left home for Europe and Nancy is suffering from empty nest syndrome.

 Unbeknownst to Nancy, Henry has lost his job due to corporate downsizing and has an interview in New York.
 She sneaks on the plane with him and they begin a disastrous series of misadventures.

 Their plane is rerouted to Boston due to poor weather and their luggage is lost.
 They rent an overly expensive car after missing the train to NYC.
 They are mugged at gunpoint and their daughter Susan has used the only credit card Henry still had to the point where it has reached its limit.

 The couple is thrown out of their hotel by the pompous manager Mersault.
 So, Nancy decides to find Susan at her apartment, but her untrusting neighbors run them off.

 They duck into a church, inadvertently walking into a support group of Sexaholics Anonymous.
 Put on the spot to share, Nancy admits they have not had sex for months.
 When pressed for an explanation, Henry finally admits he got laid off, and the stress has taken his drive, which upsets her as they are keeping secrets from each other.

 They return to the hotel in search for their bags, as Nancy remembers there are travelers' checks.
 With no bags yet, they sneak into a bar and she lets a man, Greg, hit on her to get his room key.
 Saying she will wait for him in his room while he is seeing a show for work, she and Henry order room service.
 Greg catches them, and calls the police.

 Sneaking onto the balcony, they manage to slip onto the floor below, and see Mersault secretly cross dressing using guests' clothing.
 Forced to live by their wits on the street, the couple get into a cab which had been stolen by thieves.
 Then they jump from the moving car and find themselves in Central Park.

 Becoming amorous, the couple are discovered and then chased by the mounted police.
 They end up falling asleep in a lean-to in the park.
 Early in the morning, as Henry is relieving himself, he gets arrested for indecent exposure.
 Nancy blackmails Mersault into helping them.

 In the end, Henry aces his job interview and he and Nancy begin a new life together in New York City.
-They take permanent residency at the hotel.
+They take up permanent residency at the hotel.
 They (as well as Mersault openly in full drag) go to see their daughter Susan perform on Broadway.